 Place a shelf in the middle of the oven and preheat to 350 ° F (175 °C).

-Grease a 9 inch cake pan with olive oil then line with parchment paper.
-The grease helps the paper to stay in place.
-Sit your cake pan on the parchment paper and draw around the outside of the pan then cut out the circle.
-Place that in the bottom of the pan.
-If you have a great cake pan that never sticks you can probably get away without lining the sides as well, but if you have any doubts at all, cut a rectangular strip of parchment paper and line the sides.
-Trim it so it's the same height as the sides of the pan.
-With this cake (because it's really sticky and delicate) I then like to lightly grease the parchment paper too.
-Use a pastry brush to carefully brush a light layer of oil over it.
+Grease a 9-inch cake pan with olive oil, then line the bottom with parchment paper.
+The oil helps the paper to stay in place.
+If you have a great cake pan that never sticks, you can probably get away without lining the sides as well, but if you have any doubts at all, cut a rectangular strip of parchment paper and line the sides too.
+I also like to carefully brush a light layer of oil over the parchment paper because this is a really sticky and delicate cake.
 Set the pan aside while you prepare the cake batter.

-To a large bowl add the almond flour, cornstarch, baking powder, baking soda and salt.
+To a large mixing bowl, add the almond flour, cornstarch, baking powder, baking soda, and salt.
 Whisk them together well.

-To another medium sized bowl add the plant milk, olive oil, lemon juice (and zest if using), sugar, apple cider vinegar and almond extract.
+To another medium sized bowl or jug add the dairy-free milk, olive oil, lemon juice (and zest if using), sugar, apple cider vinegar and almond extract.
 Stir together really well.

 Now make sure everything is ready. i.e The oven is preheated to temperature and the cake pan is lined and ready.
 You need to be as quick as you can to get the cake in the oven once the batter is mixed together.